Burgi0101/react-seed/README.md

 inject React as a dependecy in all reusable components to share a single instance of React across the entire app.

+## next.js
+For this seed I used next.js as it comes with HMR (Hot Module Reloading) and let's you start to write code within minutes as it's so easy to set it up.

 ## styled-jsx
 This seed-project is configured to use styled-jsx with a theme file to keep up consistency for the styling in the whole app.